ENVE4403 Fluid Transport, Mixing and Dispersion

 - Contact hours

-- lectures: 3 hours per week; tutorials: 1 hour per week; labs: two 3-hour sessions per semester
+- lectures: 3 hours per week; practical classes: 1 hour per week; labs: two 3-hour sessions per semester

 Fischer, H. B. et al. Mixing in Inland and Coastal Waters: Academic Press 1979